emchase8/260_startup/README.md

-# Hangman
+# Mouse and Cheese

 [My Notes](notes.md)

-A brief description of the application here: This application will be a simplified version of the game hangman.
+A brief description of the application here: This application will be a simplified version of the game hangman, presented through the lense of a mouse going after cheese.
 It will allow users to log in, play the game, and keep thrack of their's and other's best scores (in this case the lowest score).

 > [!NOTE]